-A dark khaki to olive green, mobile oil with a nutty, earthy, vegetable, slightly oily note that is quite pleasantly clean to smell.
+A mobile oil with a nutty, earthy, vegetable, slightly oily note that is quite pleasantly clean to smell.
 It is cold pressed and refined from the seeds of the organic Cannabis plant.
+Its colour can vary from pale yellow to dark green, depending on the growing conditions and harvest method.

 This is 99.5% Organic Hemp Seed Oil and we have added 0.5% Vitamin E as a powerful antioxidant to keep the oil from oxidising.
 That Vitamin E has to be diluted in a little Sunflower Seed Oil to make it pourable.